raphafe96/ViBra/README.md

 > **(https://doi.org/10.48550/arXiv.2607.22850)**
 >
 > **Theory and Manual**: [📖 Read (English)](manual.pdf) | [📖 Ler (Português)](manual_pt.pdf)

+## ⚠️ Important Warning: Selected VCI with List Mode

+When the Selected VCI is used with list mode (`MAXSCI N list`), a severe bug was found in the parsing of the user-provided state list.
+This does not affect the overall trend of the results presented, but rather the exact numerical values.
+We are waiting for further validation before replacing the arXiv paper and updating the Zenodo repository.
+In the meantime, a working version (again, it is being tested) can be found in the [`playground`](playground/)folder.

 ## ✨ Main Features

 * Harmonic oscillator, VSCF, VCI, Selected VCI, and Symmetry-Adapted VCI calculations